River Valley Conference (Iowa)

 The River Valley Conference (RVC) is a high school athletic conference whose members are located in smaller communities in eastern Iowa.
 The conference roughly spans from Johnson County, Iowa to the southwest, to Dubuque County, Iowa to the northeast.
 The RVC was founded in the 2013-2014 school year.

 Member Schools

-There are 15 full members of the River Valley Conference.
+There are 17 full members of the River Valley Conference.
 Most of those schools are in Class 2A, Iowa's second smallest enrollment class.
-Maquoketa and Beckman joined the conference in the 2022-2023 school year to bring the total to the current 15 schools.
+Lisbon joined the conference in the 2026-2027 school year to bring the total to the current 17 schools.